 From what I’ve learned in talking with rejecting adult children, if your child is refusing to talk to you, no matter how they behave toward you, they don’t feel like they have more power in the relationship than you do.
 They don’t want to, either.
 Children feel safest when their parents are in charge.

 This is another secret that estranged children won’t tell you.
 They still see you as The Parent, and they may just be ready to take their cues from you again.

 Ready to purchase?
-Get your copy of the Guide, plus three months of live monthly Q&A calls and an informative monthly newsletter for just $49.95.
+Get your copy of the Guide, plus three months of membership in the Reconnection Club, for just $49.99.

 (this is a downloadable PDF file – not a physical book)